 The C17 north chapel dwarfs the chancel to its south.
 It replaces an earlier one, of which nothing remains (1 p1) and which probably also contained family memorials, though Godfrey believed it was smaller (4 p112).
 The date of completion is in doubt; it was either by 1672 (1 p1) or not until 1680.
 If the latter, it may have been started after the death in 1677 of the son of the 5th Earl of Dorset, the main landowner in the parish (for his monument see below).
 It resembles the other C17 work, especially the east window, which is a four-light version of the one in the chancel without a transom and the blocked north window was probably similar.
 A two-bay arcade between chancel and chapel betrays its date by the round-headed arches; the single arch into the nave is pointed, but the shallow mouldings on the elongated pier between it and the chancel arch are C17.
 The chapel had a C17 painted ceiling, described by Horsfield (I p395) as having a carved angel holding a trumpet, surrounded by fruit and flowers, with further angels at the corners.
 The blue and gold cusped panels of the present ceiling are probably a C20 redecoration of a C19 alteration.

 The dates of the C19 restoration are known, but no architects.
-Work started after R Sackville-West, later 7th Earl de la Warr became rector in 1841 and continued, no doubt intermittently, until 1864, by which time almost all the interior plaster had been scraped and replaced by obtrusive pointing.
+Work started after R Sackville-West, later 7th Earl de la Warr became rector in 1841 and continued, no doubt intermittently, until 1864.
+At his visit in 1853 Sir Stephen Glynne (SRS 101 p319), commented approvingly on the ‘solemn appearance from the bare stone walls’ of the interior so the interior plaster had been scraped and already replaced by the present obtrusive pointing.
 It is likely that the rector himself oversaw the work.
 The south aisle dates from 1844 (KD 1874), with a porch and a conventional three-bay arcade, and the chancel arch may have been altered then.
 A heavy open roof over the nave and former north aisle and that of the chancel were replaced in the course of the restoration.
 The aisle west window may be the C14 one with pierced spandrels that is visible on the Sharpe drawing, reset and renewed.
 The remaining detail is C14 in character, save the dormers in the roof.
 To the east, an organ chamber conceals the western chancel.

 There were repairs in 1960-61 by Denman and Son (ICBS).